-In the case of Instagram, bots have been commonly used to like posts, post comments or follow other accounts without having to have a human at the controls.
+In the case of Instagram, people use bots to like posts, post comments or follow other accounts without having to have a human at the controls.
 The ‘objective’ accounts and posts of these bots are defined by criteria such as, the use of certain hashtags that indicate a specific theme.

 You test for bots by creating a publication with a hashtag that targets the bots.
 This way you will see after a few minutes, that you have received some like or comment from a suspicious account or may have even been followed by them.
 Also, you can target the location from which people publish to connect a bot to those accounts.
 Many bots are programmed to try to reach audiences at particular locations.
 Another option is to identify the accounts that follow a certain profile, such as competition “spammer,” to tell the bot that it can begin to harass them.

 But there are new types of ‘bots:’ They are those responsible for automating the visualizations of ‘stories.’
 This type of bot is also known as ‘mass story viewing’ or ‘mass looking.’
-It’s a bot that is designed to see the ‘stories’ of the accounts that have been indicated, without any real human behind.
+It’s a bot that watches the ‘stories’ of the accounts that a person indicates, without any real human behind.

 The beginnings of this trend are in Russia, where it became fashionable even among accounts of famous people.
-The rise of this type of ‘spam’ has made it so that some publications of ‘Instagrammers’ from outside Russia have even appeared, making fun of thos\se celebrities interested in their ‘stories’.
-Obviously, these types of actions have their origin in the poor choice of the manager of the social accounts, since the public image obtained is extremely negative.
+The rise of this type of ‘spam’ has made it so that some publications of ‘Instagrammers’ from outside Russia have even appeared, making fun of those celebrities interested in their ‘stories’.
+Obviously, these types of actions have their origin in the poor choice of the manager of the social accounts.
+Furthermore, the public image obtained is extremely negative.